Nicky Lopez

-Nicholas Lopez (born March 13, 1995) is an American professional baseball shortstop for the Kansas City Royals of Major League Baseball (MLB).
-He made his MLB debut in 2019.
+Nicholas Lopez (born March 13, 1995) is an American professional baseball shortstop and second baseman who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Kansas City Royals, Atlanta Braves, Chicago White Sox, Los Angeles Angels, and Chicago Cubs.
+He was drafted by the Royals in the fifth round of the 2016 MLB draft, and made his MLB debut with them in 2019.

 Amateur career

 Lopez attended Naperville Central High School in Naperville, Illinois.
 In 2013, as a senior, he batted .398.
+Naperville Central High School inducted Lopez into the school’s Athletic Hall of Fame on Friday, January 26, 2024.
 After high school, he enrolled and played college baseball at Creighton University.
 In 2016, his junior season, he hit .306 with two home runs and 22 RBIs in 55 games.
 After the season, he was drafted by the Kansas City Royals in the fifth round of the 2016 Major League Baseball draft.